 In short, I hope that the js kernel is for amusement and education; otherwise it would need a much more advanced garbage collector then earl 2000's .Net.

-asveikau | 4 hours ago
+asveikau | a month ago

 Microsoft did that, it was called Longhorn.
 That release cycle was long delayed and they abandoned most of its ambitious projects, especially C# in the kernel, and the result was Windows Vista.